The Man That Makes Millionaires: Turn $0 to $10k With This Step By Step Formula! Alex Hormozi

 Notable Quotes

-Your rate of experimentation has to be higher than your competitors
+Your rate of experimentation has to be higher than your competitors.
+The company that fails faster and learns faster will ultimately win.

 Products Mentioned